sierrapablo/reverse-proxy-monitoring/README.md

 - **Prometheus**: Listening on port 9090 for metric collection.
 - **Grafana**: Listening on port 3000 for metric visualization.
 - **Nginx Exporter**: Collecting Nginx metrics and exposing them to Prometheus.
+- **Node Exporter**: Collecting system metrics and exposing them to Prometheus.

 ### 5. **Access the Services**